foresightyoue/Java-MySQL-Scheduling-Demo/README.md

 ```
 .../src/main/java/java_mysql_scheduling_demo/App.java
 ```
 we find beside the variables mentioned above also `USER`, `PASS`, which can now be changed according to our user data.
-If we have changed the constants in `App.java` according to our needs and we have fitted `pom.xml` to the software we have installed, we should be able to run our software using
+If we have changed the constants in `App.java` according to our needs and we have fitted `pom.xml` to the software we have installed, we should be able to run our software by writing at our chosen location:
 ```
-mvn package
+$ mvn package
-mvn -q exec:java -Dexec.mainClass=java_mysql_scheduling_demo.App
+$ mvn -q exec:java -Dexec.mainClass=java_mysql_scheduling_demo.App
 ```